tableau/tableau-app-msft-teams/README.md

 ## First time setup

 When you install the app for the first time, Teams will prompt you to open the app.
 This brings you to the Tableau app’s Personal tab.
 Assuming no sites have already been configured for the Teams tenant, you will see a different landing page that prompts you to enter some authentication details.
+If you are using Tableau Server and want to use your [default site](https://help.tableau.com/current/server/en-us/sites_intro.htm#the-default-site), leave the site name input field blank.
 ![Ininital setup](/public/images/image8.png)
 Use the below documentation to create a direct trust connected app in Tableau, and enter those details into this form.